topherchris420/orpheus-resonance-protocol/DEPLOYMENT.md

 - Check Vercel build logs

 ### Wrong Content Served (seeing server code)
-- Ensure Framework Preset is "Other", not "Node.js"
+- **Critical**: Change Framework Preset from "Node.js" to "Other"
+- Delete the deployment and redeploy to reset framework detection
 - Check that `outputDirectory` in vercel.json is `dist/public`
 - Verify the build command creates files in `dist/public/`
-- Redeploy after fixing configuration
+- If still serving server code, contact Vercel support for framework detection override

 ### API Issues
 - The app works without API calls